Frequently Asked Questions

 - Recipes from the current program's country to add to the richness of your DFW dining experience.

-- Information may also be provided about: women’s international art forms, book and movie recommendations, and fair trade shopping suggestions that emphasize social responsibility.
+- Information may also be provided about: music, women’s international art forms, book and movie recommendations, and fair trade shopping suggestions that emphasize social responsibility.

 - Additional material, if available, such as brochures, videos, and stories of women involved in their efforts.

 Chapter Leaders also receive an email newsletter each month with in-depth information about DFW, monthly featured program, meeting ideas, program follow-up reports, DFW in the news, upcoming events, donation impact by month and a message from our Founder.
 Members will receive a general email newsletter monthly, as well.

 Many of our chapters meet monthly.
 We require our chapters to meet at least four times a year.
 However, we encourage our members to support our featured programs even when they are not able to attend a meeting.

 Our Virtual Chapter meets monthly online via WebEx.
 Our Virtual Chapter Leader presents program information, interviews, a video, questions and discussion, and an opportunity to make an on-line donation.
 Some people attend a Virtual Chapter meeting to find out what it's like, then go on to connect to a chapter in their area or start a new chapter.
 If you are interested in finding out more, please contact firstname.lastname@example.org.

 Plus, if you choose not to join or form an official Dining for Women chapter, you can still support DFW and its mission by becoming a “Friend of DFW.”
 Friends of DFW come together for special events, from birthdays to anniversaries, and raise awareness and funds to support our work.